bodo-ai/PyDough/documentation/dsl.md

 People.BEST(packages, by=order_date.DESC(), n_best=5, allow_ties=True)
 ```

 **Bad Example #6**: For each person, find the package cost of their 10 most recent packages.
-This is invalid because `n_best` is greater than 1, which means that the `BEST` clause is non-singular so its terms cannot be accessed in the calc without aggregating.
+This is invalid because `n_best` is greater than 1, which means that the `BEST` clause is non-singular so its terms cannot be accessed in the `CALCULATE` without aggregating.

 ```py
 %%pydough